Foxxy-HCMUS/Vietnamese-Spoken-Language-Understanding/README.md

 - Next, I fine-tuned the pre-trained `wav2vec2` model to get even better accuracy.

 - I also created a language model using `ngrams` to correct any mistakes made by the automatic speech recognition system.
-This took the accuracy of the model to the next level.
+The accuracy of the model was significantly improved by this.

 - Finally, I used `A Bi-model based RNN Semantic Frame Parsing Model` for intent detection and slot filling.
-This model is really cool because it uses shared states to assist each other's tasks and make the interpretation of the user's input super accurate.
+This model uses shared states to enhance task assistance and improve input interpretation accuracy.

+## Conclusion
+- As I mentioned earlier, my limited resources prevented the model from fully converging.
+- In addition, maybe I'll use other models to correct grammatical errors for better accuracy.